Siddarth2026/ARM-compatible-5-stage-pipelined-CPU/README.md

 ### IF — Instruction Fetch

-- **`program_counter.v`** — The PC register.
-Tracks the current instruction address, advances on each cycle, and is redirected on a taken branch or held during a stall.
+* **`program_counter.v`** — Implements the program counter (PC).
+The `PC_enable` signal enables PC updates, while `PC_stall` freezes the PC during hazards detected by the HDU.
+When a branch is taken, the PC is updated with the `Branch_address`; otherwise, it advances to the next sequential instruction.

 - **`imem1.v` / `imem1.xco`** — Instruction memory.
 Stores the program instructions fetched by the PC; the `.xco` file is the Xilinx CORE Generator configuration for the underlying block RAM.

 ### ID — Decode

 - **`control_unit.v`** — Instruction decode and control signal generation.
-Decodes the opcode/condition fields and drives the control signals (register write, memory read/write, ALU operation select, etc.) used throughout the rest of the pipeline.
+Decodes the opcode/condition fields and drives the control signals (register write, memory write, ALU opcodes, mem2reg select, and ALU src select, etc.) used throughout the rest of the pipeline.
-- **`register_file.v`** — The general-purpose register file (CRF).
-Provides two read ports for operand access and a write port for writeback.
+- **`register_file.v`** — The general-purpose register file (RF).
+Provides two read ports for operands and a writeback port.
 - **`HDU.v`** — Hazard detection unit.
 Detects load-use hazards between the ID and EX stages and asserts the pipeline stall.
+-
 ### EX — Execute

-- **`ALU.v`** — The arithmetic/logic unit.
-Executes the data-processing operations and produces the NZCV condition flags.
+* **`ALU.v`** — Implements the arithmetic logic unit (ALU).
+It performs arithmetic and logical operations specified by `ALU_OP`, generates the `NZCV` condition flags, and computes effective addresses for data memory during load and store operations.

 - **`FU.v`** — Forwarding unit.
 Resolves RAW data hazards by forwarding EX/MEM and MEM/WB results back into the EX stage operand muxes.
+-
-- **`FMP.v`** — Forwarding mux / pipeline support logic used alongside the forwarding unit to select between register file outputs and forwarded values.
+- **`FMP.v`** — Forwarding mux is used alongside the forwarding unit to select between register file outputs and forwarded values.

-- **`mux4to1.v`** — General-purpose 4-to-1 multiplexer used in operand/data selection paths in the EX stage.
+-
 ### MEM — Memory

 - **`dmem.v` / `dmem.xco`** — Data memory.
-Services loads and stores; the `.xco` file is the Xilinx CORE Generator configuration for the underlying block RAM.
+Mainly used for loads and stores; the `.xco` file is the Xilinx CORE Generator configuration for the underlying block RAM.
+-
 ### WB — Writeback

-- Writeback is handled by the final mux inside **`pipeline_datapath.v`**, which selects between the ALU result and the loaded memory value before driving the register file's write port in **`register_file.v`**.
+- Writeback is handled by the final mux inside **`pipeline_datapath.v`**, which selects between the ALU result and the load memory value before driving the register file's write port in **`register_file.v`**.
 ### Top-Level Integration

 - **`pipeline_datapath.v`** — The top-level pipeline module.
 Instantiates and connects every stage (IF, ID, EX, MEM, WB) along with the HDU, FU, and pipeline registers (IF/ID, ID/EX, EX/MEM, MEM/WB) into the complete datapath.
 ### Testbench

-- **`pipeline_datapath_test1.v`** — Testbench for `pipeline_datapath.v`.
-Exercises the full pipeline, including instruction fetch/decode/execute, hazard stalling, forwarding, and branch resolution.
+* **`pipeline_datapath_test1.v`** — Testbench for `pipeline_datapath.v`.
+Verifies the functionality of the pipelined datapath by testing the supported ISA instructions, hazard detection (HDU), data forwarding (FU), and branch operations.